fabianmichael/kirby-classymarkdown/readme.md

 Current version: `0.3.1`

+⚠️ This plugin is deprecated.
+The current version should run without any major flaws in Kirby 2.x, but will not be udated for the upcoming Kirby 3 any more.
+If you are interested in maintaining the plugin, please send me a mail to <hallo@fabianmichael.de>.

 ## What is it good for?

 When dealing with complex content, i.e. nested components inside your [Markdown](https://daringfireball.net/projects/markdown/)-formatted texts, you often face the problem of [side effects](http://philipwalton.com/articles/side-effects-in-css/).
 To avoid this, a lot of developers use BEM-Naming convention these days.
 That basically means, that every kind of element you want to target with a CSS-selector has it’s own, unique classes.
 See example below for details.